Institute for Educational and Health-Care Research in the Health Sector

 ITES works interdisciplinarily on the design of innovative energy and communication concepts in order to meet the huge challenges society faces today, such as climate change.
 The objective is to develop intelligent approaches to the question of renewable energies with rapidly controllable, process-optimised power plants and storage facilities.
 Focus is also on the energy-efficiency market, in particular LED lighting, while addressing many diverse groups of people.

-CareTech OWL – Center for Health, Social Welfare and Technology at Bielefeld University of Applied Sciences
+CareTech OWL – Center for Health, Social Affairs and Technology at Bielefeld University of Applied Sciences

 CareTech OWL – Centre for Health, Social Affairs and Technology was founded at Bielefeld University of Applied Sciences in 2019.
-The Centre’s research focusses on the development and use of technologies in the fields of nursing, therapeutic care and social welfare for patients and for the public benefit.
-Together with partners in the region of OWL, including industry, health care organizations and patient groups, CareTech researchers from multiple faculties establish a culture for innovative knowledge development and its transfer.
+The Centre’s research focuses on the development and use of technologies in the fields of nursing, therapeutic care and social welfare for patients and for the public benefit.
+Together with partners in the OWL (East Westphalia-Lippe) region, including industry, health-care organisations and patient groups, CareTech researchers from multiple faculties establish a culture for innovative knowledge development and its transfer.
 The aim of the centre is to involve patients, their relatives and professionals in all phases of the product development cycle to design top solutions for health preservation and improvement and to enable participation in all areas of life.